The Benefits of Group TherapyFeatured Articles

 Groups can be tailored to very specific needs such as parents who have lost a child, domestic violence, pregnant and parenting teens, or substance abuse.
 The value of group therapy lies in the participation and connections that form within each group session.
 Groups can vary in age and number of participants.

-The therapist or psychologist leading the group will lead the discussion and guide interactions.
+Group therapy works by having the therapist or psychologist in charge of the group, the group leader, lead the discussion and guide interactions.
 Group leaders are trained to make sure that the space feels safe for everyone to engage in and address and resolve instances when it doesn’t feel that way.
 In our everyday life, parts of our stories may become charged, or emotional and hard for those around us to hear.
 The purpose of the group is to allow space for others to offer validation, understanding, and insight to each other.
 We may not feel ready to share our whole story or even know how to tell it.
 Engaging in group therapy can offer support by listening to the stories of others.
 Sharing part of your story might be the reason someone else gains the courage to share theirs.